Programmable Media

 • For backend SDKs, you'll also need to configure your api_key and api_secret.

-• For all legacy SDKs, you'll probably want to set the secure parameter to true to ensure that your transformation URLs are always generated as HTTPS.
+• For Cloudinary's older SDKs, you'll probably want to set the secure parameter to true to ensure that your transformation URLs are always generated as HTTPS.
+For later SDKs, this parameter is true by default.

-• If you have a private CDN or CName, you'll need to configure those as well, and there are other optional configurations you may want to set.
+• If you have a private CDN or custom delivery hostname (CNAME), you'll need to configure those as well, and there are other optional configurations you may want to set.

 You can find more information on where and how to specify Cloudinary configuration options for your SDK in the Configuration section of the relevant SDK guide.